Core Issues

 Criminal Justice Reform

-African American youth and adults are more likely to be incarcerated than their white counterparts.
+Disparities in incarceration rates persist, with African American youth and adults being more likely to be incarcerated compared to their white counterparts.
+Ongoing efforts in criminal justice reform are essential to address systemic issues and promote equality.

 Economic Security/Jobs